Sainsbury's loses appeal against Tesco's ad campaign

-British grocer J C's appeal against arch rival Tesco PLC's "Price Promise" advertising campaign has been dismissed by Britain's High Court.
+Nov 10 British grocer J Sainsbury's appeal against arch rival Tesco PLC's "Price Promise" advertising campaign has been dismissed by Britain's High Court.

 Earlier this year, Sainsbury's complained to the Advertising Standards Authority (ASA) about Tesco's ad campaign, which compares the cost of a basket of Tesco's branded, own-label and fresh food against what it regarded as the same or equivalent products from Sainsbury's and other main rivals.